 I was heartened to learn of a genus of trees that is far too busy indulging in rampant hybridisation orgies to try to have sex with my nose (tree blossom sets off my hay fever).
 I mentally wished them the best of luck as I strode out of Catacol and round the next headland, which would lead me to Lochranza.

-The sun was starting to set now, lending a pinkish tinge to the sky and was the closest it had been all day.
+The sun was starting to set now, lending a pinkish tinge to the sky.
+Across the water, the mainland was the closest it had been all day.
 I would be crossing there in the morning but, for now, I just needed to get to my hotel.

 I strode past the ferry slipway like a man possessed and reached the Lochranza Hotel by the eerie blue light of twilight.
 I’d missed the kitchen by mere minutes but they kindly offered to cook me some food anyway (I was very grateful).